 It has been over a year since I made the leap from two bedroom apartment to living in a tiny van.
 During my first year of van life, I learned a lot about myself as well as life on the road.
 I have run into many obstacles that I had to overcome, but also have experienced some of the best moments of my life.

 Here are 7 lessons learned after one year of living van life!

 1. Van life is not always fun.

 Sometimes van life is inconvenient and a pain.
 I have realized that sometimes you just need a real bathroom and sometimes the weather just won’t allow you to live comfortably.
+You’ll make classic RV mistakes.
 In order to live this lifestyle, you definitely have to be flexible and willing to adapt and overcome challenges as they arrive.
 Read more about my van life fails here.